isomerpages/ura-ilsg-cms/_2025-installations/Piano Walk.md

 <p>Magnifying the carefully crafted elements that are typically hidden within
-a conventional piano — felt hammers, brass strings, wooden soundboards — <em>Piano Walk</em> plays an original composition by John McHugh (Otis Studio) every five minutes, following visitors’ interaction with it.
+a conventional piano — felt hammers, brass strings, wooden soundboards — <em>Piano Walk</em> plays an original composition by John McHugh (Otis Studio) every ten minutes, following visitors’ interaction with it.
 It then returns to silence, awaiting new visitors to step, walk or hop into the space to continue the melody.</p>
 <p>Crafted from durable materials, its robust design enables visitors, separated